 PROGRAM DESCRIPTION: The Associate in Science Degree in Production Agriculture provides an educational curriculum to enhance a student's ability to be successful in his or her agricultural endeavors.
 The Production Agriculture program is structured to allow flexibility in choices or courses that arest suit a student's particular interests and goals.
 Whether they are interested in agronomy, agribusiness, agricultural education, ag sales, feedlot management, or any other agriculture field, students can develop an educational plan utilizing this two-year degree which can lead to a Bachelor in Science degree in Agriculture.
 The college offers a large selection of electives to meet the needs of the path the student has chosen in the broad and interesting field of Production Agriculture.
-The semesterby-semester plans described below are general guidance.
+The semester-by-semester plans described below are general guidance.
 Students should work closely with their academic advisors to develop a plan that best meets their own individual needs and goals.

-Semester 1 14 hours Semester 3 14-15 hours Course No. Course Title Credit Course No. Course Title Credit AGRI-100 Agriculture in Our Society 1 AGEC-106 Agriculture & Food Business Management3 AGEC-102 Farm Management 3 COMM-101 Public Speaking3 ENGL-101 English I 3 Humanities & Fine Arts Requirement3 MATH-108 College Algebra or higher 3 Personal Wellness Requirement2 Student Success Requirement 1 Program Elective Course (select from list below)3 Program Elective Course (select from list below)3 Semester 4 14-16 hours Semester 2 13 hours Course No. Course Title Credit Course No. Course Title Credit AGEC-103 Agriculture Marketing and Futures3 AGEC-100 Agriculture Economics 3 Humanities & Fine Arts Requirement3 Lab Science Requirement 4 Mathematics & Natural Sciences Requirement3-5 ENGL-102 English II Social Science Requirement3 PSYC-101/SOCI-102 General Psychology or Introduction to So ciology3 Open Elective Course Summer Semest er 4 hours Course No. Course Title Credit AGRI-121 Agriculture Internship 4
+Semester 1 Course No. Course Title 14 hours Credit

+AGRI-100 Agriculture in Our Society 1

+AGEC-102 Farm Management

+ENGL-101 English I 3

+MATH-108 College Algebra or higher 3

+Student Success Requirement 1

+Program Elective Course (select from list below v)3

+Semester 2 13 hours

 Course No. Course Title Credit

+AGEC-100 Agriculture Economics 3

+Lab Science Requirement 4

+ENGL-102 English II 3

+PSYC-101/SOCI-102 General Psychology or Introduction to Sociology 3

+Summer Semester 4 hours

+Course No. Course Title Credit

+AGRI-121 Agriculture Internship 4

+Course No. Course Title Credit

 AGRI-120/121/122 Ag Internship 4

 AGRO-101 Crops and Crops Lab 4

 AGRO-102 Range Management 3

 AGRO-103 Soils and Soils Lab 4

-AGRO-120 Special Topics in Crops Management
+AGRO-120 Special Topics in Crops Management 3

 ANSI-101 Animal Diseases and Health 3

-ANSI-102 Principles of Animal Science
+ANSI-102 Principles of Animal Science 3

 ANSI-103 Animal Science and Industry Lab 1

 ANSI-104 Commercial Feedlot Operations 1

 ANSI-105 Beef Production 3

 ANSI-106 Dairy and Poultry Production 3

-ANSI-107 Animal Nutrition (Livestock Feeding) 3
+ANSI-107 Animal Nutrition (Livestock Feeding)

 ANSI-108 Livestock Selection 2

 ANSI-110 Swine Production 3

 ANSI-111 Farm Animal Reproduction 3

 ANSI-1110 Farm Animal Reproduction Lab 1